spevenhe/Study/database/join.md

 ## 1.4 omnisci hash join
 eliminate the inner loop from a loop join and replace it with a hash table lookup

+### hash join buffers
 A hash join buffer can have up to four sections which are **_located consecutively_** in memory:

+**keys offsets counts** are reletaed

 Keys
+is an array containing the hashable keys from the key/value pairs to be stored in the hash table.

 Offsets
+ is an array containing integer indexes into the Payloads section.

 Counts
+is an array containing the integer sizes of the subarrays stored in the Payloads section.

 Payloads
+ is an array of subarrays, with each subarray containing one or more row ID integer references for rows in the one of the join tables.

+### Kinds of Hash Join